ellisp/blog-source/_posts/2025-11-28-pacific-population.md

+---
+layout: post
+title: Visual summaries of population in Pacific islands
+date: 2025-11-28
+tag:
+   - Demography
+   - WorkRelated
+   - DataVisualisation
+description: Accessing population data for the Pacific and drawing two visual summaries of its recent and projected growth and absolute size, as used recently in a side event before the Pacific Heads of Planning and Statistics meeting in Wellington.
+image: /img/0305-population-scatter-highlighted.svg
+socialimage: https:/freerangestats.info/img/0305-population-scatter-highlighted.png
+category: R
+---

+This will be the first of several posts where I post some code and visualisations of population issues in the Pacific.
+The analysis and visualisations are pretty simple.
+But the net effect is interesting because between them, they'll show how to make (with publicly available data) all the statistical images used in a presentation I recently gave in Wellington on the topic of XXX.

+This was for a side event before the Pacific "Heads of Planning and Statistics" meeting, which takes place every two years and is the biggest event my team at the Pacific Community (SPC) organises.
+It was fun at this side event to have the chance for once to talk about the substantive issues the data shows, rather than (as is the usual focus of these sorts of meetings) how to improve the data, improve its use, and general strategise and prioritise to improve statistics.
+These things are important and fun too, but it's nice to actually put them aside and talk about some actual development issues now and then.
+My talk was followed by a great panel discussion with speakers from academia, a UN organisation, Stats NZ and a Pacific island national planner.

+Today's post is the most basic of them all and is just about producing two statistical charts (one of them with a "bare" and a "highlighted" version), setting the scene for population in the Pacific.

+### Downloading data

+First, I download and tidy up the data.
+Everything I need for these charts is already in the Pacific Data Hub, making this pretty straightforward.
+The thing that takes a bit of fiddling is converting the country codes to user-friendly country names; and classifying each country into one of Melanesia, Polynesia or Micronesia.

+{% highlight R lineanchors %}
 # This script produces a couple of general use plots on population growth in the Pacific
 # for use in presentations on data issues